jestjs/jest/docs/API.md

   });
 ```

 There some special values with specific comparing behavior that you can use as a part of expectation.
 They are useful for asserting some types of data, like timestamps, or long text resources, where only part of it is important for testing.
-Currently, Jest has the following asymmetric matches:
+Currently, Jest has the following asymmetric matchers:

   * `expect.anything()` - matches everything, except `null` and `undefined`
   * `expect.any(<constructor>)` - checks, that actual value is instance of provided `<constructor>`.